-Puncture is carried out in the operating theatre under light sedation so our patients wouldn’t feel any kind of discomfort during the procedure, which lasts approximately 15 minutes.
+The egg collection takes place in the clinic under light sedation, so you won’t feel any discomfort during the procedure.
+It lasts approximately 15 minutes.

-Once we have the oocytes after follicular puncture, and the spermatozoa, which are normally obtained from a semen sample from the male partner, insemination of the ova begins.
+Once the oocytes and the spermatozoa (obtained from a semen sample from a male partner or donor) have been collected, fertilisation of the ova can begin.

-This process can be performed via conventional IVF, which involves placing an oocyte surrounded by spermatozoa in a culture plate, or else via ICSI, which consists of inserting a live spermatozoon into the oocyte by puncturing the latter with the aid of a pipette.
+The insemination process can be performed via conventional IVF, which involves placing an oocyte surrounded by spermatozoa in a culture plate, or via an intracytoplasmic sperm injection (ICSI), which involves depositing a live spermatozoon directly into the oocyte using a pipette.